 One of the primary reasons that the 2017 stock assessment did not pass peer review was due to conflicting signals in harvest and abundance metrics.
 Theoretically, increases in adult abundance should result in more fish available to be caught by the fishery; thus, fishing would be more efficient (greater catch per unit effort) and harvest would increase in a pattern similar to adult abundance.
 However, several of the most recent abundance indices have shown increases while harvest has declined to some of the lowest levels on record.
 One factor that has been identified to contribute to overestimates of adult abundance is an increase in the number of juveniles misclassified as adults in surveys that historically have typically caught adults.
-In response to this conflict, the Atlantic Croaker Technical Committee has recommended several changes to the annual TLA such as additional abundance indices and survey length-composition information so that the TLA abundance metric would more accurately reflect trends in the stock.
-These changes may be incorporated through an addendum currently being developed.
+In response to this conflict, the Atlantic Croaker TC has recommended several changes to the annual TLA in 2019 such as additional abundance indices and survey length-composition information so that the TLA abundance metric would more accurately reflect trends in the stock.